 Lastly, I'd like to also point you in the direction of two excellent articles which demonstrate how important marketing is, when it comes to creating a successful online or offline fashion store.

-If you own a fashion store or plan on creating an online fashion, I'd love to hear about it in the comments below.
+If you own a fashion store or plan on creating an online fashion, I'd love to hear from you about it.